Meet Me in the Bathroom (film): Synopsis

-The film begins with a performance of The Moldy Peaches, which transfers into the forming relationship of the Moldy Peaches and The Strokes through Adam Green meeting Julian Casablancas on a rooftop party.
+The film begins with a performance of The Moldy Peaches, which transfers into the forming relationship of the Moldy Peaches and The Strokes through Adam Green meeting Julian Casablancas at a rooftop party.
 This friendship led to the Moldy Peaches becoming a supporting act for the Strokes on their 2001 tour for their album Is This It, while the Moldy Peaches had subsequently released their self-titled album.
-This then leads to the focus of the Strokes guitarist Albert Hammond Jr's experience with heroin at the alleged encouragement of Ryan Adams and Casablancas' disconnectedness with fame within the scene.
+This then leads the focus towards the Strokes guitarist Albert Hammond Jr's experience with heroin at the alleged encouragement of Ryan Adams and Casablancas' disconnectedness with fame within the scene.

-Watchers are then introduced to the formation of the Yeah Yeah Yeahs, where Karen O had been playing guitar in bars and singing, before forming a band with Nick Zinner and her friend Brian Chase.
-O previously explains her relationship with anxiety through the insecurity of her racial identity and being a loner.
-Because of this she adopted a persona on stage which caused her to develop self-destructive tendencies.
+Watchers are then introduced to the formation of the Yeah Yeah Yeahs, where Karen O had been playing guitar and singing in bars, before forming a band with friend Brian Chase and Nick Zinner.
+O explains her relationship with anxiety through the insecurity of her racial identity and being a loner.
+She then adopted a persona on stage which caused her to develop self-destructive tendencies.
 Along with this persona, she was sexualized by the press but still wanted to be taken seriously as an artist.
-While performing at a festival, she crashed head first off stage to which her head was smashed by a speaker.
-After this event, she'd eased the persona.
+While performing at a festival, she smashed her head on a speaker while falling off stage.
+She subsequently eased the persona.

 Paul Banks is then focused on as the frontman of Interpol, of whom are struggling to get signed to a record label.
 After this, Banks explains in the earlier days of Interpol he had depression, and desperately wanted to be a part of the larger rock scene, finding inspiration in the Strokes.
 They then emerged on a failed tour across the UK, before the release of their first album finding success with the record label Matador.
-The band was greatly affected by the beginning of peer-to-peer file sharing.
+The band was greatly affected by the beginning of peer-to-peer file sharing culture.
 This affected the release of their second album that had been leaked online.

 It then moves to how DFA Records was created in 2001 by James Murphy and Tim Goldsworthy after collaborating on the David Holmes album Bow Down to the Exit Sign together in 2000.
 The duo then signed small band The Rapture who described Murphy as domineering and told him to create his own music instead.
 Once The Rapture had left the company to find a distributor after the success of their single House of Jealous Lovers, Murphy began to start writing his own music out of his depression of the band leaving.
 This then led to the creation of the indie rock electronic band LCD Soundsystem.